PaulMcCarthy401/contact-info-parser/README.md

 Android, but not chosen because from the scope of the challenge, I decided that ease of setup was the main priority.

+### Telephone vs. Fax
+The challenge is built such that there is a problem posed between telephone and fax numbers.
+This implementation does attempt to naively exclude fax numbers by excluding strings beginning with "Fax".
+In cases where business cards use pictures instead of text to distinguish the two phone numbers, this solution fails.

+A better solution could be to allow the user of the app to select which phone number is the correct one.
+This solution could be extended to all info types, because the main parser method (getContactInfo) is built to initially find all info matches.
+It would be trivial to modify it such that it returns all of the possible matches as a set of key,value pairs instead of a ContactInfo object.
+This would allow outside implementation to choose which match is most appropriate.

+### Inaccuracies in en_core_web_sm
+The en_core_web_sm model incorrectly identifies "Software Developer" as a name.
+This is masked by the fact that the true name comes before "Software Developer".
+However, it is shown when viewing all matches.

+The only way to correct this is to use a better model, such as en_core_web_md.

 ### Licensing
   - spaCy: [The MIT License](https://github.com/explosion/spaCy/blob/master/LICENSE)
   - spaCy models: [CC BY-SA 3.0](https://spacy.io/models/en#en_core_web_sm)